Examples with solutions for Extracting Square Roots: With fractions

 x416=1/4x44164=±14(x4)142=±1x4142=±1x2=±1/2x=2,2 \frac{x^4}{16}=1 \hspace{8pt}\text{/}\sqrt[4]{\hspace{6pt}}\\ \frac{\sqrt[4]{x^4}}{\sqrt[4]{16}}=\pm\sqrt[4]{ 1}\\ \frac{(x^4)^{\frac{1}{4}}}{2}=\pm1\\ \frac{x^{4\cdot\frac{1}{4}}}{2}=\pm1\\ \frac{x}{2}=\pm1\hspace{8pt}\text{/}\cdot 2\\ \boxed{x=2,-2}

 In the first stage, we applied the fourth root to both sides of the equation.
-Then we recalled the definition of root as a power (a.) on the left side and the law of exponents for power applied to a product in parentheses (c.).
-Additionally, we remembered that raising 1 to any power always yields 1.
+We then applied the definition of root as a power (a.) on the left side and the law of exponents for power applied to a product in parentheses (c.).
+Raising 1 to any power always yields 1.
 In the next stage, we applied the law of exponents for power of a power (b.) to the fraction's numerator on the left side, and remembered that raising a number to the power of 1 doesn't change the number.
 Finally, we eliminated the fraction on the left side by multiplying both sides of the equation by the common denominator - which is the number 2.

-Furthermore, we remembered that since an even power doesn't preserve the sign of the number it's applied to (it will always give a positive result), taking an even root of both sides of the equation requires considering two possible cases - positive and negative (this is unlike taking a root of an odd order, which requires considering only one case that matches the sign of the number the root is applied to),
+Furthermore, due to the fact that an even power doesn't maintain the sign of the number it's applied to (it will always give a positive result), taking an even root of both sides of the equation requires considering two possible cases - positive and negative (this is unlike taking a root of an odd order, which requires considering only one case that matches the sign of the number the root is applied to),

 Therefore, the correct answer is answer c.